 Three lecture hours per week.
 Designed to help students increase individual study skills required for independent reading and college-level study and research.
 Emphasis is on both the development of individual reading skills and successful comprehension and analysis of reading material across various disciplines of study.
 Required of those students whose ACT reading scores are 20 or below (SAT verbal scores are 420 or below) and for transfer students with a transfer GPA of C- or below for all class work.
+Course must be passed or student must register for REA099 semester immediately following first attempt of REA102 or student is dismissed from Belhaven University.
 This course does count toward the 124 hours required for graduation.